Matillion ETL understands that you may have multiple schema. Each Matillion ETL environment uses a default schema.

 Refresh Source Schema

-Sometimes you might effect change of a schema that Matillion ETL is using outside of the client.
-An example of this might be creating a new table or view via console commands and then attempting to find that table in a Data Staging component, only to find it does not appear.
+Scenarios may occur where you wish to effect change to your schema while outside Matillion ETL.
+An example of this would be creating a new table using console commands and then locating that table with a data staging component, only to find it does not appear.
 This is due to Matillion ETL using a cache of table data for many components.

 To sync the Matillion ETL client with your platform and resolve this issue, right-click the component in question and select Refresh Source Schema.